austinpapritz/Factory.Solution/README.md

-Add license select options to engineer form
+Do README

-Add Controller and view for machines
+Create New License form, controller and view

-Move list views to splash page.

-Add a Blacklist to License
+Spruce up splash page